CMPUT301W24T42/EventGate/doc/MeetingMinutes/March13-Group.md

 ## To Dos:
 - Work on part 4
-- Try to get ~2 user stories done per week
+- We should each try to get ~2 user stories done per week